Schema Markup Example

 • Technical SEO audit and optimization

-• On-page SEO optimization (existing pages + new content)
+• On-page SEO for existing pages and new content

 • Link building strategy (15-25 quality links/month)